-In granting export licences, the Export Offices shall follow the criteria set forth by Ministerial Decree No. 537/2017.
-It refers to the aesthetic quality, rarity, provenance from a relevant collection and historic relevance of the goods, connection with Italy (for foreign goods) allowing wide discretion to the Ministry.
+In granting export licences, the Export Offices shall follow the criteria set forth by the Ministerial Decree No. 537/2017.
+It refers to the aesthetic quality, rarity, importance of the representation, provenance from a relevant collection and historical relevance of the goods, connection with Italy (for foreign goods), allowing wide discretion to the Ministry.